 Skip to main content

-The Phantom Connect React Native SDK provides React hooks for connecting to Phantom wallets with OAuth authentication and hardware-backed security.
+The Phantom Connect React Native SDK provides hooks for connecting users with OAuth authentication and secure key handling.

 Learn about Phantom Connect: For details about authentication flows, login, account selection, and session management, see the Phantom Connect guide.

-The SDK includes a built-in bottom sheet modal that provides a user-friendly interface for connecting to Phantom.
-Use the useModal() hook to control it:
+The SDK includes a built-in bottom sheet Connect modal that handles sign-in and wallet connection.
+Use the useModal() hook to open it:

 import React from "react";